 This report sets out the history of the development of the concept of an intranet from the mid-1960s until the present day.
-It is a revised and extended version of a chapter in Intranets – A Handbook for Intranet Managers published by Intranatverk in 2017.
 The peak of interest in the potential of intranets was probably in the years of the Microsoft/Netscape browser war in the mid-1990s, a time when Microsoft, Amdahl, IBM and Oracle all made a significant public commitment to intranet technology.
 Since that time intranets have become a core communications and information management application in most organisations but are almost invisible outside of the intranet management community.

 Organisations are starting to realise that their search applications are failing to meet the needs of employees.
 This is a result of a very significant growth in the volume of information that has now been created by these employees and the need to access the best available information to make business-critical decisions.
 This report shows that the critical success factor in achieving high levels of search satisfaction is the scale of the investment in a search support team and not the technology investment.

-On the Intranet Focus website there is a list over 60 intranet products, based either on a Microsoft SharePoint or Office 365 platform or built using open source or proprietary software.
+On the Intranet Focus website there is a link to a database of intranet products compiled by ClearBox Consulting.
+This list includes products based either on a Microsoft SharePoint or Office 365 platform or built using open source or proprietary software.
 This 14 page report is co-authored with Martin Tate, Decision Evaluation Ltd. and sets out good practice in the specification and selection of an intranet product.
 The report also considers some of the contract terms that should be considered at an early stage of the project as these can have a significant bearing on the choice of intranet product.